nucleom42/rubee/readme.md

 ## Features

 - **Lightweight**: A minimal footprint that focuses on serving Ruby applications efficiently.
+- **Contract driven**: Define your API contracts in a simple, declarative manner.
+And generate the files for you.
 - **Fast**: Optimized for speed, providing a quick response to requests.
+Everything is relative, I know!
 - **Rack**: Rack backed.
 All Rack api is available for integration.
 - **Router**: Router driven - generates all required files from the routes.
 - **Databases**: Sqlite3